 Some of the additional course offerings include Biomaterials Science and Engineering, Polymeric Biomaterials, Regulatory Environment of Medical Products, Research Seminar in Biomaterials, Research Design, and Statistics.
-Students must take a minimum of 6 credits of elective coursework, at least 3 credits of which must be related to their area of research.
+Students must take a minimum of 6 credits of elective coursework, most of which must be related to their area of research.
 The remaining credit hours are fulfilled through thesis research and thesis preparation.

 Students admitted to the program usually have backgrounds in biological science or engineering.
 The Program Director encourages graduate mechanical engineering and biophysics courses as electives for those students anticipating Ph.D. studies after completing the M.S. degree in Biomaterials.

 The summer preceding the second year of study is usually spent doing research with a faculty advisor.
 This work often forms the basis of the M.S. thesis.
-During the second year, and a third year if necessary, students complete any remaining coursework and finish their thesis research, which must be reviewed by an expert Outside Reader before eligibility for a formal Oral Defense.
+During the second year, students complete any remaining coursework and finish their thesis research, which must be reviewed by an expert Outside Reader before eligibility for a formal Oral Defense.